-I use a multivariate extension of this model with a quadratic ξ that is well-suited to direct the agent's misspecification concerns to the persistence of the baseline dynamics.
+I use a multivariate extension of their model with a quadratic ξ that is well-suited to direct the agent's misspecification concerns to the persistence of the baseline dynamics.
 As a comparison, I also consider the special case of constant ξ , which gives back the original Hansen and Sargent (2001) model with unstructured uncertainty that has well-known close connections with recursive utility of Duffie and Epstein (1992).
 The question then arises as to how important the state dependence of ξ might be.
 I demonstrate that it is essential to replicate robust features of the interest rate data.
-In particular, however large I set the risk aversion parameter, recursive utility with a unitary elasticity of substitution cannot generate an upward sloping average nominal yield curve.
+In particular, however large I set the risk aversion parameter, recursive utility with a unitary elasticity of substitution cannot generate an upward sloping average nominal yield curve-at least when the agent's belief is described by a (well-fitting) statistical model assumed in this paper.

 In contrast, by allowing for state dependence in ξ , the model not only replicates the observed average nominal yield curve, but it also generates substantial fluctuations in nominal yields with long maturities, features that are strongly backed by the data, but that a constant ξ fails to account for.
 Fluctuations in long-term yields are implications of state dependent, counter-cyclical market prices of model uncertainty2 that emerge from the agent's concerns that the persistence of the baseline dynamics is misspecified.
 The estimated worst-case suggests that she is most worried that inflation is more persistent and that the correlation between consumption growth and lagged inflation is more negative than in her baseline model.
-This offers a reinterpretation of the 'bad news' channel of Piazzesi and Schneider (2007).
+This invites a reinterpretation of the 'bad news' channel of Piazzesi and Schneider (2007) in terms of model uncertainty.

 Combining recursive utility with sufficiently high risk aversion and a particular long-run risk feature of their data set, Piazzesi and Schneider (2007) obtain an upward sloping nominal yield curve.
 Underlying this result is their finding that inflation predicts low future consumption growth.
 My failure to replicate a positive term premium with recursive utility follows from the fact that the forecasting ability of inflation is more modest in my sample, signaling its fragility in the data.3 Misspecification concerns about that feature therefore seem plausible and indeed, this is what I find by looking at the data through the lens of the estimated worst-case model.
 One advantage of this interpretation, emphasized by Barillas, Hansen, and Sargent (2009), is that implausibly large risk aversion parameters can be replaced with plausible concerns about robustness to (specific kinds of) misspecifications.
-Calculating a detection error based measure associated with the estimated worst-case model, I show that the agent's belief is indeed reasonable in the sense that it is not easily rejectable by the data.
+Calculating a detection error based measure associated with the estimated worst-case model, I show that the agent's belief is